This blog post would also work if I just published the title without any text in the body, but I’ll elaborate just a little.

 What else am I doing to improve my French?
 Here’s what I have tried:

 - Language exchange partners.
 Geneva runs an official matchmaking program for people interested in language exchange.
 When I first arrived, I was immediately matched with Astrid, a lovely French woman who was also fluent in English and German.
 We met twice, but ultimately couldn’t get our schedules to line up.
 I’m currently matched with another partner, Momadou, but we’re having similar troubles setting up a second meeting.
 (Update: Momadou and I have also since ghosted each other.)

 - TV and movies.
 This is probably what will work best for me in the long run.
 I will watch a French-language program three times: first with English subtitles to absorb the content; again with English subtitles, this time paying close attention to how the words match the subtitles; and finally with French subtitles, focusing on listening comprehension and pronunciation.
 I have really enjoyed French-Moroccan comedian Gad Almaleh’s standup special on Netflix and the new French spinoff of the baking competition comedy Nailed It!.
 These contemporary shows are also super helpful for learning slang and understanding how ordinary people actually talk.

 - Websites and apps.
-Duolingo and Memrise were helpful at one point, but now that I have realized my most acute need is in the area of HOLY FUCK I CANNOT UNDERSTAND MOST OF WHAT PEOPLE SAY TO ME EVEN THOUGH WE’RE IN SWITZERLAND AND THEY ALREADY SPEAK MORE SLOWLY THAN THE FRENCH, these apps, which tend to focus more on vocab and short phrases, are no longer as useful.
+Duolingo and Memrise were helpful at one point, but now that I have realized my most acute challenge is in the area of simply not being able to understand people when they speak quickly, these apps, which tend to focus more on vocab and short phrases, are no longer as useful.
 I do think I will turn back to them eventually once my listening gets better.